aswinkumar1999/iBot-Hexapod_RL/README.md

 # iBot-Hexapod_RL

-# Hexapod V1
+# Hexapod V3

-- Modelled using STL files.
-- Hexapod Model with Basic Functionality and Python Interface
+- Made it into a GYM Environment.

 # Hexapod V2